Folasade-Ojo/Housing-Prediction/README.md

 **Dependent Variable**: Price *in US dollars*

-The dataset has 546 records.
+The dataset has 546 records and all the variables are continuous.

 Additionally, recommendations will be made for the necessary next steps to take.